 Please alert a uniformed member of staff if someone within your party requires First Aid during the visit.

 Visitors are welcome to take photographs without flash within Kensington Palace.
-However, filming is not permitted.
+However, filming and panoramic photography is not permitted.

 The photography of certain, individual items may not be allowed due to loan arrangements.
 Please ask a member of staff if you’re unsure.

 Requests for commercial and media photography, filming and sketching should be made in advance by contacting our Media and PR Team.

 Equipment such as tripods, monopods, selfie sticks (interiors) and gimbals may not be used at the site unless arrangements have been made in advance with our Media and PR or Conservation teams.